Sam772/Clash/README.md

 - Added a settings screen
 - Added an extras screen
 - Added a tactician tips screen
+- Added a game credits screen
+- Added a unit information screen
+- Added a map information screen
 - Updated game interface

 ### Gameplay
 - Added three more playable maps
+- Added new units
 - Added new unit stats
 - Added new unit types
 - Added a terrain interaction feature